stergiosbamp/deep-physical-activity-prediction/README.md

 `$ mongodump --gzip --db=deep_physical_activity_prediction_db --collection=healthkit_stepscount_singles`
 * Exit container `$ exit`

-Copy from inside the container the binary files to the computer `$ docker cp  mongodb:/dump/deep_physical_activity_prediction_db/ .`
+Copy from inside the container the binary files to your computer's desired path.

+`$ cd DESIRED/PATH/`

+`$ docker cp mongodb:/dump/deep_physical_activity_prediction_db/ .`

-**Import collection into a new database from backup**
+### Import collection into a new database from backup

+In case you want the data ready to be imported in a database and to be used for data pre-processing and model building, and overcome the step of download, request them from contributors of this GitHub repository.

-* Spin up a new database with the following `docker-compose.yml` file
+* Spin up a **new** database with the following `docker-compose.yml` file.
+Note that the exposed port is different
+* to void conflicts in case a MongoDB already runs in port 27017.

 ```
 version: '3.1'